 Emotional fatigue by gender and specialty

-Women physicians report higher rates of burnout, depression, and emotional exhaustion than their male counterparts.
+Women physicians report higher rates of emotional exhaustion in medicine than their colleagues who are men.
 This isn't about resilience; women often carry extra burdens that compound the strain.

 "Women physicians often carry an added layer of invisible labor — emotional availability, caregiving expectations, and the pressure to ‘hold it together’ for everyone else," Dr. Soma Mandal, Medical Director of Women’s Health at Jersey Shore University Medical Center, says.
 "That cumulative load shows up as deeper mental and emotional exhaustion, not because women are less resilient, but because they’re often giving more of themselves across every part of the day.”